Breaking Down the Real Meaning of an XDR Solution

 Threat actors continue to take advantage of the COVID-19 pandemic and continue to evolve and adapt their attack techniques to bypass detection.
 Enterprises and agencies need to plan for how they will remotely respond to cyber incidents, perform digital forensics to determine the extent of the infection, and remediate the infected devices or their telework employees.

-Endpoint Detection and Response capabilities allow security operations personnel to quickly determine the extent of the infection, quarantine and clean-up infected machines, and bring those machines back online – all remotely.
+Endpoint Detection and Response tools allow security operations personnel to quickly determine the extent of the infection, quarantine and clean up infected machines, and bring those machines back online – all remotely.
 Automation features within EDR enable your agency’s security operations team to remotely and globally change device configurations and deploy updated cybersecurity detection and response rules to your EDR agents, allowing you to deploy synchronized changes across your distributed assets in response to an intrusion and/or emerging cyber threats.

 EDR also allows you to better manage and track vulnerabilities by generating an inventory of software loaded on your endpoints, comparing that against CVEs, and reporting the update and patch status of each endpoint – helping you to identify and mitigate risks that can be exploited through Phishing attacks.